jarelllama/Scam-Blocklist/README.md

 Blocklist for newly created scam site domains automatically retrieved daily using Google Search API, automated detection, and other public sources.
 Automated retrieval is done at 10:00 AM UTC.

 This blocklist aims to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
-To reach this goal, a variety of sources are integrated to detect new malicious domains within a short timespan of their registration date.
+To reach this goal, a variety of sources are integrated to detect new malicious domains within a short time span of their registration date.

 | Format | Syntax |
 | --- | --- |